-Estimates for the correlation length exponents $\nu_{\mu}=\kappa/\delta$ and $\nu_{\epsilon}=\alpha/z$ are shown in the lower panel of Fig.\ref{fig_5}.
+Estimates for the correlation length exponents $\nu_{\mu}=\kappa/\delta$ and $\nu_{\epsilon}=\alpha/z$ are shown in the right-hand panel of figure~\ref{fig_5}.
 For small values of $h_0$, within the error of the approximation, these are in agreement with the values $\nu_{\mu} \approx 2$ and $\nu_{\epsilon} \approx 1$.
 These relations can be interpreted in the following way.
 Let us first consider the magnetization.
-At a given value of $h_0>0$ the sites after $L \to \infty$ RG steps are typically decimated out so that the average magnetization vanishes: $m=\lim_{L \to \infty}\overline{\mu}_L(h_0)/L=0$.
+At a given value of $h_0>0$, the sites after $L \to \infty$ RG steps are typically decimated out so that the average magnetization vanishes: $m=\lim_{L \to \infty}\overline{\mu}_L(h_0)/L=0$.
 After a finite number ($L < \infty$) of RG steps, however, effective spin clusters are formed having an average moment: $\overline{\mu}_L(h_0)$.
-The typical distance between two such clusters defines the length-scale $L_{\mu}(h_0)$ and according to the previous measurement $L_{\mu}^{1/\nu_{\mu}} h_0 \sim \tilde{h}={\cal O}(1)$.
-Consequently $\nu_{\mu}$ is the critical exponent of the (average magnetization) correlation length.
-We can estimate $\nu_{\mu}$ assuming that the increase of $\tilde{h}$ during renormalization is dominantly due to the process in Eq.(\ref{tilde_Gamma_h}), which would mean the sum of $\sim L_{\mu}$ random numbers with the distribution in Eq.(\ref{eq:J_distrib}).
-As the consequence $\nu_{\mu}=2$ according to the central limit theorem.
-This result agrees with the correlation length exponent at $h_0=0$, see in Eq.(\ref{nu}).
+The typical distance between such two clusters defines the length-scale $L_{\mu}(h_0)$ and, according to the previous measurement, $L_{\mu}^{1/\nu_{\mu}} h_0 \sim \tilde{h}={\cal O}(1)$.
+Consequently, $\nu_{\mu}$ is the critical exponent of the (average magnetization) correlation length.
+We can estimate $\nu_{\mu}$ assuming that the increase of $\tilde{h}$ during renormalization is dominantly due to the process in equation~(\ref{tilde_Gamma_h}), which would mean the sum of $\sim L_{\mu}$ random numbers with the distribution in equation~(\ref{eq:J_distrib}).
+As a consequence, $\nu_{\mu}=2$ according to the central limit theorem.
+This result agrees with the correlation length exponent at $h_0=0$, see in equation~(\ref{nu}).
 The finite-size magnetization is related to average fluctuations of the parameters, while the smallest energy gap is due to extreme fluctuations of the parameters in a rare region.
-In such a rare region, the renormalized longitudinal field grows in an extreme way, which means a linear relation with its size, thus the $h_i$ parameters here have the same sign.
-With this assumption we arrive at the relation: $\tilde{h} \sim h_0 L_{\epsilon}={\cal O}(1)$, thus $\nu_{\epsilon}=1$, which is just the critical exponent of the typical correlations in Eq.(\ref{nu_typ}).
+In such a rare region, the renormalized longitudinal field grows in an extreme way, which means a linear relation with its size.
+Thus, the $h_i$ parameters here have dominantly the same sign.
+The renormalized longitudinal fields start to enter in the decimation process, if at some site $\tilde{h}_i \sim h_0 L_{\epsilon}={\cal O}(1)$.
+Consequently, the typical size of such rare region is $L_{\epsilon} \sim h_0^{-1}$, thus $\nu_{\epsilon}=1$.
+This is just the critical exponent of the typical correlations in equation~(\ref{nu_typ}).